-I’ll start off by stating that I have no affiliation with the Ontario Lottery and Gaming Corporation (OLG) or its affiliates.
+I’ll start off by stating that I have no affiliation with the Ontario Lottery and Gaming Corporation (OLG) or its retailers.
 Not only do they not compensate me for this blog, they actually take my money from tickets and offer me nothing in return but “entertainment”.

 As I explained in my July 6th post, “Winning the Lottery, Part Two: Scratching the Surface”, OLG provides interesting information on their instant games that every player should check occasionally.
 It won’t improve your odds; mathematicians insist that can’t be done, but it will steer you toward games that offer better prize structures.
 You should also make yourself aware before buying a ticket whether your imagined pay-off is even still out there.